Is Fermenting A Chemical Change

 Conclusion

 Fermentation, far from being a simple physical change, is a complex and fascinating chemical process.
 The transformation of substrates into entirely new molecules with altered properties, coupled with the energy release and enzyme involvement, firmly establishes fermentation as a chemical change.
 Understanding the underlying chemistry unlocks a deeper appreciation for this ancient technology and its vital role in food production, biofuel generation, and various other industries.
-From the tangy zest of sauerkraut to the potent effects of antibiotics, the chemical magic of fermentation continues to shape our world.
+From the tangy zest of sauerkraut to the potent effects of antibiotics, the chemical magic of fermentation continues to shape our world No workaround needed..